luisdiko14-lab/iPhone-15-Pro-MaxIpad-10-Generation/replit.md

-# VPN Configuration Interface
+# iOS Settings App Replica

 ## Overview

-A web-based VPN configuration interface that provides a mobile-first, iOS-style user interface for setting up VPN connections.
-The application allows users to configure various VPN types (IKEv2, L2TP, IPSec) with comprehensive settings including server details, authentication credentials, and proxy configurations.
-Built as a single-page application using vanilla HTML, CSS, and JavaScript with a focus on clean design and user experience.
+A comprehensive web-based iOS Settings app replica that provides an authentic mobile-first interface for managing device settings.
+The application includes a complete settings ecosystem with functional pages for Wi-Fi, Bluetooth, Cellular Data, Battery, General settings, Control Centre, Display & Brightness, and Apple Account/iCloud management.
+Features authentic iOS dark theme, interactive functionality, real-time updates, and proper navigation throughout all settings categories.
+Built as a single-page application using vanilla HTML, CSS, and JavaScript with focus on authentic iOS design patterns and user experience.

 ## User Preferences